TheStrengthOfTheCity/little_board/README.md

 # little_board

-a minimalist angularjs spwa that demos requests to an api
+A minimalist AngularJS SPWA that demos HTTP requests to an API.